Recover Applications and Data

 In the Actions pane of the snap-in default page, under Windows Server Backup, click Recover.
 This opens the Recovery Wizard.

-If you are recovering from a local drive, on the Select backup location page, select the location of the backup from the drop-down list.
-If you are recovering from a remote shared folder, on the Specify remote folder page, type the path to the folder that contains the backup.
+Click Remote shared folder.
+On the Specify Remote Folder page, type the path to the folder that contains the backup.
 In the folder, the backup should be stored at \\<RemoteSharedFolder>\WindowsImageBackup\<ComputerName>\<YourBackup>.

-On the Select backup date page, select the date from the calendar and the time from the drop-down list of the backup that you want to restore from, then click Next.
+On the Select Backup Date page, select the date from the calendar and the time from the drop-down list of the backup that you want to restore from, and then click Next.

 Click Recover to original location.